skytap/well-architected-framework/resiliency/solutions/BRMS/ibmiworkloadmigration.md

 **Prerequisites**:

-Below LPPs need to be installed on IBM i LPAR
+Below LPPs need to be installed on IBM i LPAR:

 -   5770-SS1 Option 18: Media and Storage Extensions